United Kingdom driving test: Northern Ireland

 All candidates will be required to carry out the emergency stop procedure.

-In Northern Ireland, candidates may drive on roads with higher speed limits, but due to speed restrictions imposed on learner drivers, they must not exceed 45mph (72km/h) as this will be recorded as a fault for 'use of speed' (speeding).
+In Northern Ireland, candidates may drive on roads with higher speed limits, but due to speed restrictions imposed on learner drivers, they must not exceed 45 mph (72 km/h) and this will be recorded as a fault for "use of speed" (speeding).

-When a candidate is successful and has passed the driving test, they must display 'R' plates (Restricted) on the vehicle (similar to L plates) for 1 year after the date they passed.
-"R driver's" are also restricted to 45mph (72km/h).
-Although limited to 45mph, they are permitted to drive on motorways.
+When a candidate has passed the driving test, they must display 'R' plates (Restricted) on the vehicle (similar to L plates) for 1 year after the date they passed.
+"R drivers" are also restricted to 45 mph (72 km/h).
+Although limited to 45 mph, they are permitted to drive on motorways.

-Covid-19 changes to the practical driving test (2020-2021)
+COVID-19 changes to the practical driving test (2020–2021)

-In 2020, as a result of the Covid-19 pandemic, practical driving tests were temporarily delayed and a number of changes were bought into force which included:
+In 2020, as a result of the COVID-19 pandemic in the United Kingdom, practical driving tests were temporarily delayed and a number of changes were bought into force which included: